 After passing through the slit wheel, the beam hits a flip mirror mechanism, which is used to choose between instrument resolution configurations (Table 2-1) by either directing the beam into the echelon chamber (high-resolution) or into the cross-dispersion chamber (medium- and low-resolution).
-In the high-resolution configuration, the beam enters the echelon chamber and expands to an off-axis hyperboloid mirror that serves as

-^b Observers must check the most recent resolving powers as a function of slit width and wavelength at ETC both collimator and camera mirror for the echelon grating.
+In the high-resolution configuration, the beam enters the echelon chamber and expands to an off-axis hyperboloid mirror that serves as both collimator and camera mirror for the echelon grating.
 The dispersed light, focused by the hyperboloid, bounces off a flat into the cross-disperson chamber.

-^c On-slit nodding not possible at all wavelengths.
+^b On-slit nodding not possible at all wavelengths.
 Observers must check this at ETC

-^d Resolving power is a strong function of wavelength and slit width
+^c Resolving power is a strong function of wavelength and slit width